evervault/node-secureworker/README.md

 ## Intel SGX requirements

-Of course, to really use this package properly, you need [SGX hardware](https://github.com/ayeks/SGX-hardware).
+To use this package in production, you need [SGX hardware](https://github.com/ayeks/SGX-hardware) as well as a [commercial license from Intel](https://software.intel.com/en-us/sgx/request-license).

-But for development you have various options.
-Intel provides through its SDK an SGX simulator.
+For development you have various options.
+Intel provides an SGX simulator in the SGX SDK.
-This package also fallbacks to mock mode of operation, where it uses [vm](https://nodejs.org/api/vm.html) to simulate an isolated running environment, if it cannot load necessary binaries.
+This package also falls back to the "mock" mode of operation, where it uses [vm](https://nodejs.org/api/vm.html) to simulate an isolated running environment if it cannot load necessary binaries.
-Of course, such execution does not give you added security, but it is good for experimentation.
+*Such execution does not give you added security, but it is good for experimentation.*

 If you would like to build enclaves, you need [Intel SGX SDK](https://software.intel.com/en-us/sgx-sdk/download).
 To run them, you need [SGX PSW](https://github.com/01org/linux-sgx) (platform software, i.e., runtime).
 To run them with SGX hardware, you need a [kernel driver](https://github.com/01org/linux-sgx-driver).

-Alternativelly, you can use this [Docker image](https://hub.docker.com/r/tozd/sgx/) which has all SDK and PSW already installed.
-(If you install SGX kernel driver on the host, you can even use it in production to run your SGX enabled apps.)
+We are working a new Docker image which will allow you automatically configure your SGX environment with minimal configuration.

 **Warning: By default built enclaves are run in simulation and debug mode (or even mock mode).
 This does not provide any added security.**